iqiac/MLOpsLearning/README.md

 ![5-fold cross-validation with different classifiers](images/classifiers_cv.png "Cross-Validation")

 `regression.ipynb` starts with data analysis of Scikit-Learn's Diabetes dataset using [Pandas](https://pandas.pydata.org/) and [Seaborn](https://seaborn.pydata.org/index.html).
-It continues to demonstrate how to handle incomplete data (the incompleteness is manually added) using Scikit-Learn functionalities, and then applying cross validation and hyperparameter optimization to optimize the results of the trained model which is embedded in a pipeline.
+It continues to demonstrate how to handle incomplete data (the incompleteness is manually added) using Scikit-Learn imputation techniques, and then applying cross validation and hyperparameter optimization to optimize the results of the trained model which is embedded in a pipeline.

 ![Analysis of correlation between feature columns](images/correlation_matrix.png "Correlation Matrix")